 Get your visa

-You can check your visa status on the website of the U.S Embassy where you are applying by entering your application number.
-When your visa has been processed, the Embassy will notify you.
-If you have been granted the H-4 visa, you will need to go for the visa stamping procedures.
-The visa stamping will be the last step for you to complete before you can book your trip to the U.S.
+You can check your visa status on the website of the US Embassy where you are applying by entering your application number.
+The Embassy will notify you once they process your H4 visa.
+If you have been granted the H4 visa, you will need to go for the visa stamping procedures.
+The visa stamping will be the last step for you to complete before you can book your trip to the US.

-Keep in mind that having an H-4 visa or any U.S visa types does not guarantee that you will be allowed to enter the U.S. That decision is up the port of entry officers and the Department of Homeland Security.
-If they determine that it is safe to let you enter the U.S, you may do so.
-However, if for any reason they think that you are not fit to enter the country, you will have to return to your home country.
+Keep in mind that having an H4 visa or any US visa types does not guarantee entry to the US.
+That decision is up to the port of entry officers and the Department of Homeland Security.
+If they determine that it is safe to let you enter the US, you may do so.

 H4 Visa Processing Time

-So if your spouse has a visa that is valid for 3 years, your H-4 visa will also be valid for 3 years.
-That is the length of time that you are allowed to stay in the U.S.
+So if your spouse has a visa that is valid for 3 years, your H4 visa will also be valid for 3 years.
+That is the length of time that you can to stay in the US.